Patent costs in 2026 explained

 Utility patent cost

-Unlike provisional applications, utility patents undergo formal examination and require carefully drafted claims that define exactly what is being protected.
-That usually means more attorney time, more technical detail and more rounds of communication with the patent office.
+Unlike provisional applications, utility patents require formal examination and carefully drafted claims, which means more attorney time, technical detail, and back-and-forth with the patent office.

-Highly technical inventions within software, AI, medtech and biotech, can exceed that range significantly due to additional prosecution work and more complex drafting requirements.
+Highly technical inventions in software, AI, medtech, and biotech can exceed that range due to added prosecution work and complex drafting.

 This is also where patent lawyer fees become less predictable.
 Some applications proceed relatively smoothly, while others involve years of office actions, revisions and examination before grant.